More than 400 industry experts are expected to attend the 2021 Canadian Waterpower Week virtually on October 6-8.

 At the 2021 virtual Canadian Waterpower Week (Oct.
 6-8), industry leaders from Canada and abroad will meet to discuss the path forward.

-We spoke with Patrick Bateman, Interim President of WaterPower Canada, for a sneak peek at this year’s event.
+We spoke with Patrick Bateman, Vice President of Government Relations and Regulatory Affairs at WaterPower Canada, for a sneak peek at this year’s event.

 Q: Canadian Waterpower Week is approaching quickly.
 What is this event?
 Can you tell us a bit about what to expect this year specifically?